Credit: @eulises74 on Instagram

 Lake Placid Holiday Village Stroll (Adirondacks)

-Celebrate the spirit of the holidays in the fairy-tale winter wonderland of Lake Placid at this annual tradition that’s back for its 13th year.
-Lake Placid will be merry and bright with a weekend full of festivities including a skating party at the Olympic Center ice rink, an ugly sweater party, a free showing of The Polar Express at the Palace Theatre, a holiday wine tasting, and a Santa fire truck parade!
+Celebrate the spirit of the holidays in the fairy-tale winter wonderland of Lake Placid at this annual tradition that’s back for its 14th year.
+Lake Placid will be merry and bright with a weekend full of festivities including a skating party at the Olympic Center ice rink, an ugly sweater party, a free matinee showing of The Polar Express at the Palace Theatre, holiday wine tastings, a Santa fire truck parade, and a fun event at Whiteface Mountain where those dressed in a full Santa suit ski for free!
 There will also be dining specials, live entertainment into the late evening hours, plus tons of great shopping in this amazing and historic storybook village!
 Lake Placid; Free.

 Athens Victorian Stroll (Catskills)